Code-Institute-Submissions/MS1-8MegStick/README.md

 The template is integrated with [Bootstrap](https://getbootstrap.com/) 4.5.3 which was used throught the project for the structure and layout of the website.

+The Code Institute [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME) was referenced regularly to shape this README correctly.

-The [Mark Down Guide](https://www.markdownguide.org/) was referenced when creating this README.
+The [Mark Down Guide](https://www.markdownguide.org/) was also referenced when creating this README.

 README icons were created by using Segoe UI Symbol font and Inkscape.